 - Support Department of Internal Medicine research retreat planning team

-- Serve as Mayo Medical School interim administrator
+- Serve as Mayo Clinic School of Medicine interim administrator

-- Lead team in creating Mayo School of Health Sciences Alumni Association
+- Lead team in creating Mayo Clinic School of Health Sciences Alumni Association

 - Coordinate the first Serving the Underserved Educational Forum